The maze procedure is a surgical treatment for

-You will have to stay in the hospital
+You may have to stay in the hospital

 for about 7 to 10 days.
 Most people spend the first 2 or 3 days after surgery

-in an intensive care unit (ICU) where they can be closely monitored.
+in an intensive care unit (ICU) where they can be closely watched.
 You will

 be encouraged to walk within 1 to 2 days of your surgery.